-At AWS re:Invent recently, we excitedly announced Logz.io Infrastructure Monitoring – our new Grafana-based monitoring product!
+At AWS re:Invent recently, we excitedly announced Logz.io Infrastructure Monitoring – our new monitoring product based on open source grafana!
 This product is the third pillar of our cloud observability platform, together with Logz.io Log Management and Logz.io Cloud SIEM.
 This announcement comes at the end of a very busy 2019 during which we introduced a series of major enhancements to the platform, all aimed at making the lives of the engineers monitoring, troubleshooting and securing their apps a whole lot easier.

 The end of the year is a good opportunity as any to provide a recap of the key announcements we’ve made and get perspective on upcoming 2020 DevOps trends and coming features from Logz.io.
 But it’s also a great opportunity to express my personal appreciation and kudos to the dedicated engineering and product teams responsible for constantly and consistently delivering innovation.